minerva-ds/diabetes-risk-identification-and-prediction/README.md

 <img src="images/feature_correlations_with_target.png" alt="Feature Correlations with Target">

 ### Threshold Tuning
 The threshold was adjusted to maximize finding those at risk while still giving a good overall model accuracy.
-This lets it catch 81% of people at risk for diabetes while still being 70% accurate overall.
+This allows it to identify 81% of individuals at risk for diabetes while maintaining an overall accuracy of 70%.
 <img src="images/theshold_final_model.png" alt="Threshold Final Model">

 ### Improvement Over Baseline
 Compared to the first Logistic Regression model the Finetuned CatBoost model improved its ROC AUC score from .812 to .826.
-However, before extensive cleaning, data preparation and feature engineering initial models got below .8 ROC AUC.
+However, before extensive cleaning, data preparation, and feature engineering, the initial models achieved an ROC AUC below 0.8.
 This shows just how important these steps are in creating a better performing model.

 ## Main Project Files
 [**Web Application**](https://minerva-ds.github.io/diabetes-risk-identification-and-prediction/deployment/)
-<br>Usable single page application that uses your self reported data to predict your diabetes risk.
+<br>A single-page application that uses your self reported data to predict your diabetes risk.

 [**Dashboard**](https://minerva-ds.github.io/diabetes-risk-identification-and-prediction/dashboard_files/combined_dashboard.html)
 <br>Interactive charts from the project.

 [**Final Notebook**](notebook.ipynb)
-<br>The entire process used to make the tool and charts well documented in a Jupyer notebook with markdown.
+<br>The entire process used to make the tool and charts well documented in a Jupyter notebook with markdown.

 [**Presentation**](presentation.pdf)
 <br>The presentation slides.